mjhoffmeister/Hydra.NET/README.md

 # Hydra.NET

-Hydra.NET is a simple library for ASP.NET that provides the building blocks necessary for creating hypermedia-driven Web APIs with the [Hydra specification](https://www.hydra-cg.com/spec/latest/core/).
+Hydra.NET is a simple library that provides the building blocks for creating hypermedia-driven Web APIs with the [Hydra specification](https://www.hydra-cg.com/spec/latest/core/) in .NET.

 ## Quickstart